LuizBorgesss/LuizBorgesss/README.md

   ##

-- 🔭 Hoje estudo front end
+- 🔭 Today I'm studiyng to be a front end developer
-- 🌱 Estudando React e Typescript
+- 🌱 Now studying React and Typescript
-- 📫 Contate-me no email:luizeduardobrgs@gmail.com
+- 📫 Contact me in email:luizeduardobrgs@gmail.com
 - 😄 Pronouns: ele/dele
-- ⚡ Fun fact: Programar e Jogar são minhas paixões, inclusive já fiz um curso de desenvolvedor de jogos mas não gostei muito.
+- ⚡ Fun fact: Program and play are my passions, I already took a game developer course but I didn't like it very much